lnxchk/HadoopCookbook/README.md

 * dealing with the ssh keys for the hadoop user.  there is some skeleton code there in the user recipe now.

-* debian / ubuntu WAT.
-I don't really know anything anymore about how debian and debian-like systems are set up, so assume that only the default recipe works on those systems right now, since that support was all that was in the original community version of this cookbook.
+* debian / ubuntu WAT.  see note above.